 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of a timber framed flush ply type.
-There are some glazed doors.
-Skirtings and door facings are formed in timber.
-The kitchen contains a range of fitted floor and wall mounted units with a stainless steel and a half bowl sink unit and drainer.
-There is a double glazed velux window unit in the bathroom.
+The internal doors are of a traditional timber framed and panelled type or hollow core framed and panelled effect type.
+There are a number of glazed panelled doors.
+The stairs are formed in timber with a timber/metal balustrade.
+The kitchen contains a range of fitted floor and wall mounted units with a stainless steel one and a half bowl sink unit and drainer.
+The utility room contains a range of fitted floor units with a sink unit.